Slamy/Wiki_MiSTer/Pi-Top-v1.md

 Due to height limit in Pi-Top case, this board is mounted at some angle.
 P1 uses standard profile connector while P2 uses high profile connector (same as on standard MiSTer I/O Board).
 Thus one side of Arduino connector will slightly protrude from this board's cutout while other side will be covered by the board.
 You need to cut pins on both connectors at the board level before soldering to make sure it won't prevent closing of sliding cover. (pictures are coming)
 P4(primary card extender) and I2S_FPGA (if you use audio board) are better to be soldered as SMD using exposed pads on the bottom of the board for the same reason.(pictures are coming)

+Recommended board thickness is **1.2mm**.
+This board thickness is included to total height of the whole construction.

 ### [Audio Board](https://github.com/MiSTer-devel/Hardware_MiSTer/tree/master/Addons/PiTopAudio)([Order on PCBWay](https://www.pcbway.com/project/shareproject/W43024ASU42_PiTopAudio_1_0.html)) or [Connection Board](https://github.com/MiSTer-devel/Hardware_MiSTer/tree/master/Addons/PiTopConn)([Order on PCBWay](https://www.pcbway.com/project/shareproject/W43024ASU43_PiTopConn_1_0.html))
 Use only one of these boards.
 Connection board is stripped down version of Audio board used in case when audio amplifiers are on Main Board.
 If unsure, use audio board.
 You can leave audio part unsoldered and use it as simple connection board.